 Broccoli grows best compost-rich, well-drained soil.
 Ideally, the pH should be between 6.0 and 6.8.

-Organic matter and the right pH makes sure that micronutrients like boron are in the soil.
+Organic matter and the right pH make sure that micronutrients like boron are in the soil.
 Without enough boron, broccoli will develop hollow stems; too much is toxic to broccoli.

 Mulch the ground generously as the weather warms — it will keep the soil moist and cool.

 For best results, keep your broccoli garden’s soil moist.
-Broccoli needs about 1-1.5 inches per week.
+Broccoli needs about 1-1.5 inches of water per week.

-When watering, water at the base — NOT the heads.
-Wetting the heads will encourage rot!
+When watering, water at the base — NOT the central heads.
+Wetting the heads will encourage rot and invite unwanted pests such as aphids, maggots, or flea beetles.

-Broccoli could be infested by cutworms, cabbage loopers, or imported cabbage worms.
+Broccoli could be infested by aphids, caterpillars, cutworms, cabbage loopers, or imported cabbage worms.

 To avoid, handpick pests off the plant and spray with organic, natural pesticides.